Boards and Annual Conference Venues

 AUGUST 23, 2016

 How do you create a great conference experience?
 By getting attendees ready for a great conference experience!
 Here are three new things to try out: Rock the pre-conference communications : What are the most common attendee mistakes or misunderstandings?
-What is the biggest pain point for your conference?
-How do you want attendees to feel at the conference?

 What Is Your Conference ROM?